ssuf1998dev/goreleaser-npm-publisher-action/README.md

 ## Usage

-To publish your binaries to the registry, just run `goreleaser-npm-publisher-action` after `goreleaser` action.
+To publish your binaries to the registry, simply run `goreleaser-npm-publisher-action` after the `goreleaser` action.

 ```yaml
 steps: